3. Home Gym Workout

 To use a battle rope, one must stand with their knees slightly bent and feet hip-width apart with a battle rope in each hand.

-You start with one going behind your feet, then swinging the battle rope like you are in a boxing match.
+You start with one going behind your feet, then swing the battle rope like you are in a boxing match.
 You want to swing it like you are trying to land a punch on an opponent in front of you.

-One should not swing the ropes like they are trying to row a boat or make a bullwhip noise as this can strain the arm, shoulder, and back.
+One should not swing the ropes like they are trying to row a boat or make a bullwhip noise, as this can strain the arm, shoulder, and back.

 As your arms are moving and your core absorbs a lot of that movement, having good posture with your spine allows your core to engage better and distribute those forces more effectively.
+Focus on smooth, rhythmic waves instead of jerky, rushed motions.
+Think “quality reps over quantity”; it’s better to move well for 20 seconds than to lose form for a full minute.

 How to Anchor A Battle Rope?